Just because summer is upon us doesn’t mean your kiddo shouldn’t continue reading during the holiday — try this middle school summer reading list!

 Curl up with a great book, keep their minds sharp and create some fun family memories with this wonderful summer reading list!

 You can find these books at your local library or purchase through the affiliate links provided for your convenience.
-A special thanks to the Association for Library Service to Children for the wonderful summer reading inspiration.

 Middle School Summer Reading List for Grades 6-8

 My boys favorite books were Drama and Middle School, The Worst Years of My Life.